CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08.md

       pip install -r requirements.txt
       ```

-5. Once the execution of `streamlit run hr_copilot.py` is completed, a locally hosted HR Copliot application will be opened in the web browser.
+5. Once the execution of `streamlit run hr_copilot.py` is completed, a locally hosted HR Copilot application will be opened in the web browser.

    ![](../media/img17.png)